 The use of data to enable Marketing Automation

-Douw G Steyn, owner of the Bricks2Clicks (this blog) had this to say about Big Data: “One of the fall outs of the digitization of business is the massive amount of data that are everywhere.
+Douw G Steyn had this to say about Big Data: “One of the fall outs of the digitization of business is the massive amount of data that are everywhere.
 Every time a customer makes a purchase online or registers online, data is generated.
 The data can potentially tell you almost everything about consumers.”

 Randy Bean in MITSloan commented on the use of Big Data with AI: “The impact of Big Data goes well beyond simple data and analytics.
 Big Data and AI in combination are providing a powerful foundation for a rapidly descending wave of heightened innovation and business disruption.
 While the first wave of Big Data was about speed and flexibility, it appears that the next wave of big data will be all about leveraging the power of AI and machine learning to deliver business value at scale.“

 Data mining can find the answers to questions that you hadn’t thought to ask yet.
 What are the patterns?
 Which statistics are the most surprising?
 What is the correlation between A and B? (upfrontanalytics.com).